 As the provincial regulator for privately run recreational cannabis stores, the AGCO:

 - licenses eligible Retail Store Operators and Managers

 - approves cannabis retail employee training programs

-- regulates the sale of cannabis in these stores
+- regulates the sale of cannabis from these stores

 The AGCO works with licensed cannabis retail store owners and operators to help them understand their obligations and ensure they are selling cannabis in a safe, responsible and lawful manner.
-AGCO Compliance Officials inspect retail store locations to confirm ongoing compliance with the Cannabis Licence Act, 2018 and regulations and standards.
+AGCO Inspectors inspect retail stores to confirm ongoing compliance with the Cannabis Licence Act, 2018 and regulations and standards.